sriram-rao/basic-db/report/project3.md

   Both the nodes have very similar design, which is also similar to the design in P1.
   We have a page directory to store
   1. Node type (internal or leaf)
-  1. Free space remaining,
+  2. Free space remaining,
-  2. Directory size,
+  3. Next node page ID
-  3. A vector with record offsets and lengths: slot directory
+  4. Directory size,
-  4. Next node page ID
+  5. A vector with record offsets and lengths: slot directory

   An additional part here is the left-most child (stored in the next node page ID) as explained earlier.